 Doctors make the diagnosis by looking in the eye with an ophthalmoscope.

-Most retinal detachments can be repaired, resulting in improved vision if done soon after the detachment occurs.
+Most retinal detachments can be repaired, resulting in some restoration of vision if done soon after the detachment occurs.

-A retinal detachment may begin in a small area, usually as the result of a retinal tear.
+A retinal detachment may begin in a small area, usually as the result of a retinal break (tear or, less commonly, a hole).
 If the small area is not soon reattached, the entire retina can detach.
-Retinal tears that can lead to retinal detachment are more likely to occur in people who have or have had the following:
+Retinal breaks that can lead to retinal detachment are more likely to occur in people who have or have had the following:

 When the retina detaches, it separates from part of its blood supply.
 Unless the retina is reattached, it may be permanently damaged by lack of blood.

-Sometimes a retinal detachment is not caused by a tear.
-Some detachments are caused by complications of diseases that damage the retina (such as diabetes).
+Sometimes a retinal detachment is not caused by a break.
+Some detachments are caused by complications of diseases that damage the retina (such as diabetes, which can cause diabetic retinopathy Diabetic Retinopathy Diabetic retinopathy is damage to the retina (the transparent, light-sensitive structure at the back of the eye) as a result of diabetes.
+Blood vessels in the retina can leak blood and fluid... read more ).
 Fluid or blood from a damaged blood vessel may also collect between the retina and the underlying tissue, causing a detachment.

 After applying eye drops to dilate the pupil, doctors examine the retina using an ophthalmoscope and can usually see a detachment.
 If the detachment is not visible, an ultrasound of the eye may help identify it.

 Most retinal detachments can be repaired.
-The surgeon seals the tears with laser surgery or freezing therapy (cryotherapy).
-The surgeon may bring the retina and the wall of the eye together either by placing a band around the eye (a scleral buckle) or by removing the vitreous jelly behind the lens and in front of the retina with surgery called a vitrectomy.
+The surgeon seals retinal breaks with laser surgery or freezing therapy (cryotherapy).
+For large retinal detachments, the surgeon may bring the retina and the wall of the eye together either by placing a silicone band around the eye (called a scleral buckle) or by removing the vitreous jelly behind the lens and in front of the retina with surgery called a vitrectomy.
 A gas bubble is often used to hold the retina in place.
-Occasionally, the retina can be reattached using laser surgery or cryotherapy plus a gas bubble (called pneumatic retinopexy).
+For small detachments, laser surgery can prevent the retina from detaching more, or the retina can be reattached using cryotherapy plus a gas bubble (called pneumatic retinopexy).